Boost Speed, Strength & Endurance By Running Stairs

 Running up stairs is more of a cardio and strength training workout than running down stairs.

-However, unless you use a stair stepper or stair climber machine, you will have to run down the stairs or walk down stairs when using a regular set of stairs.
+However, unless you use a stair stepper or stair climber, you will have to run or walk down the stairs when using a regular set of stairs.

-Depending on your fitness level and whether you need a low-impact workout due to joint pain, you can also sprint stairs when you are going up and then walk quickly going downstairs to reduce the impact forces on your knees.
+Depending on your fitness level and whether you need a low-impact workout due to joint pain, you can also sprint up stairs and then walk quickly down to reduce impact forces on your knees.

 People running stairs.